pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 For a week, he locked himself away, refusing all invitations.
 He wrote and rewrote a single, short verse about the Silver-leafed Moon Lotus, a flower of legendary purity that grew only on the highest, most inaccessible cliffs of the Usk Mountains, blooming for a single night once a decade.

-"...A hidden seed takes hold upon the stone,
+*...A hidden seed takes hold upon the stone,
 To face the wind and bitter frost alone.
 It drinks the starlight, frigid and so old,
 A silent story waiting to unfold.
 Its silver leaves unfurl before the sky,
 A perfect bloom that blossoms once to die.
 A fleeting gift of beauty, pure and bright,
-Then gone forever from the mortal sight..."
+Then gone forever from the mortal sight...*

 He did not perform this verse.
 He did not speak it aloud.
 He merely wrote it, pouring all his hope for peace into the ink.
 He left the parchment on his writing desk and fell into a haunted, exhausted sleep.